-John Partridge is currently appearing as Zach in A Chorus Line at the London Palladium.
+At the time of the interview, John Partridge was appearing as Zach in A Chorus Line at the London Palladium.
 John trained at the Bush Davies School of Theatre Arts and Doreen Bird College of Performing Arts.
 He left college to join the cast of the original UK tour of Andrew Lloyd Webber’s musical CATS and subsequently portrayed the role of Rum Tum Tugger in the official film production of CATS.

 John has worked extensively as a singer and dancer in musical theatre, and has also appeared in various television programmes, including BBC’s EastEnders.